pjtunstall/a-ray-tracer-darkly/README.md

 git clone https://github.com/pjtunstall/a-ray-tracer-darkly
 ```

 Then `cd a-ray-tracer-darkly`, and run `cargo run --release` to build and run a program with some examples.
-(The `release` flag requests some optmizations that allow the program to run faster.)
+(The `--release` flag builds the program in a faster, optimized mode instead of the slower debug mode used by default.)

 See below for a more detailed [guide](#guide) on how to use the library.